karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 title: "Code Coverage in .NET"
 date: 2024-07-09T10:01:57+02:00
 tags: ["dotnet", "devops"]
 description: "This post delves into the current .NET landscape when we aim to collect Code Coverage.
 We examine the most frequently used tools such as Coverlet, dotCover, and dotnet-coverage, among others.
-We also discuss how to upload a Code Coverage report to a SaaS product like SonarQube.
-Lastly, we explain how to publish a Code Coverage report in an Azure Pipeline and a GitHub Action."
+We discuss how to upload a Code Coverage report to a SaaS product like SonarQube.
+Lastly, we explain how to publish a Code Coverage report into an Azure Pipeline run or a GitHub Action."
 draft: true
 ---

 Nowadays, if we want to collect Code Coverage in our .NET applications, tools like ``Coverlet``, ``Report Generator``, ``dotnet-coverage``, ``dotCover``, ``OpenCover`` or even ``Visual Studio`` will surely sound familiar to you.

-There is also a variety of SaaS products where you can upload the Code Coverage reports of your .NET applications to keep track of them and see how they evolve over time.
-Some of the most well-known are ``SonarQube`` and ``CodeCov``.
+If we want to track how our application's Code Coverage evolves over time, there are excellent SaaS products like ``SonarQube`` or ``CodeCov``.

-If you're collecting Code coverage in a CI runner like ``Azure Pipelines`` or ``GitHub Actions``, you have the option to publish a summary of the Code Coverage directly in the pipeline summary.
-This can be useful information if you want to quickly check the Code Coverage value of a specific run of a pipeline.
+For those using CI runners like ``Azure Pipelines`` or ``GitHub Actions``, you can even upload a Code Coverage report into a pipeline summary, which is useful for quickly checking the Code Coverage value of a specific run.

-It would be useful to briefly explore all the services mentioned above, as they can provide us with a clearer understanding of the current landscape when our goal is to collect Code Coverage in .NET.
-And that's going to be the focus of this post.
+I believe it would be useful to briefly explore all the tools and services mentioned above, as they can provide us with a clearer understanding of the current landscape for collecting Code Coverage in .NET.

 But before we delve into that, allow me to briefly explain what Code Coverage is.